vimalavinisha/angular2-image-popup/CONTRIBUTING.md

 7. `cd dist && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
 8. `cd ../../..`

-# H. Create your pull request
+# G. Create your pull request
 1. **If it is ok, create your pull request specifying all the details**